About MAC

 In 2015, Shane Ryan and Janis Katz founded the Madison Aquatic Club.
 Their vision was to create a swimming program for the Madison community where everyone would feel welcome and to provide an opportunity to excel so that everyone can reach their potential.
 Being coach-directed, we offer a consistent, professional program year-round.

-MAC has been recognized as a top 100 swim team in the country, earned Club Excellence Bronze Medals in 2016 and 2017, and recognized by the American Swimming Coaches Association as a topo 100 Age Group programs.
-In 2018 MAC won their first State Championship and since has accumulated 12 State Wisconsin State Titles and 9 State Runner-ups Finishes.
+MAC has been recognized as a top 100 swim team in the country, earned Club Excellence Bronze Medals in 2016, 2017, and 2025 and recognized by the American Swimming Coaches Association as a top 100 Age Group programs.
+In 2018 MAC won their first State Championship and since has accumulated many Wisconsin State titles and Runner-ups Finishes.

 Mission Statement